Appenheim

-Appenheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Appenheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 The municipality lies southwest of Mainz and is an agricultural community.
 The winegrowing centre belongs to the Verbandsgemeinde of Gau-Algesheim, whose seat is in the like-named town.
 Through the municipal area flow both the rivers Welzbach and Wethbach.

 History

 In 882, Appenheim had its first documentary mention in the Prüm Abbey’s “Golden Book”.